Mitch wanted to be an Enderman for Halloween, so of course we made him an awesome costume!

 As much fun as the Creeper was, I’m very relieved that he picked a simpler monster for this Halloween: the Enderman.
 If you’re not familiar with Minecraft, the Enderman is a tall black creature with eery eyes who teleports around the game.
-The creature was modeled after Slenderman, but all blocky.
+The creature was modeled after the super creepy Slenderman, but all blocky.

 To make our Minecraft Enderman costume we’re going to need a plain black sweat suit: pants, t-shirt and hoodie.
 Around St. Louis you always plan on Halloween being chilly, so having layers built into the costume is a good idea.
 We can add an extra layer if it’s really cold or pull off the jacket if we’re indoors.